left-h4nded/Arcalive-guide/README.md

 “ㅎ두노ㅑㅜ” is <ins>not a translation</ins> for “genshin”, it’s just random korean letters

-❗There is a tool for converting egnlish keyboard to korean:
+❗There is a tool for converting egnlish keyboard to korean and vice versa:
 - Link: https://wepplication.github.io/tools/eng2Kor/

 ![img](images/15.1_conversion.png)